Work for Indiana

-The State of Indiana offers a comprehensive benefit package for full-time employees which includes:
+The State of Indiana offers a comprehensive benefits package for full-time employees which includes:

-- Three (3) medical plan options (including RX coverage) and vision/dental coverages
+- Three (3) medical plan options (including RX coverage) as well as vision and dental plans;

-- Wellness program (offers premiums discount for the medical plan)
+- Wellness program (offers a premium discount for the medical plan and gift cards);

-- Health savings account (includes bi-weekly state contribution)
+- Health savings account, which includes bi-weekly state contribution;

-- Deferred compensation account (similar to 401k plan) with employer match
+- Deferred compensation 457B account (similar to 401k plan) with employer match;

 Equal Employment Opportunity: